Ministry: Worship Music

 - The truth of God must be loaded into the local cultural expression, like loading a boxcar on a train.

-- To do this the shape of the container must match the shape of the boxcar.
+- To do this the shape of the cargo must match the shape of the container.

 It is time for a serious question: Does the sound of the music fit the truth of the message?